MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

 This provider is added to your config file when you install either [Microsoft.ApplicationInsights.DependencyCollector](https://www.nuget.org/packages/Microsoft.ApplicationInsights.DependencyCollector) or [Microsoft.ApplicationInsights.Web](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Web/).

 This class has an optional property `ProfileQueryEndpoint`.
 By default, it's set to `https://dc.services.visualstudio.com/api/profiles/{0}/appId`.
 If you need to configure a proxy for this configuration, we recommend that you proxy the base address and include `"/api/profiles/{0}/appId"`.
-A `{0}` is substituted at runtime per request with the instrumentation key.
+A `{0}` is substituted at runtime per request with the connection string.

 #### Example configuration via ApplicationInsights.config